 'How much do you pay, in Cape Town', she coos at him.
 He stares at her, a blank stare on the doorstep of insanity.
 'Before the girl you raped, there were whores, weren't there ?
 There probably was one, what was her name ?'

 He opens and closes his mouth.
 'Soraya', he offers at an end, mouth dry, barely audible.

 'Three Bitcents for ninety minutes, of which half went to Discreet Escorts.
 They owned the premises.
 And her, I suppose.'

 'Here it is a quarter Bitcent, and all of it goes to Petrus.
 He looks after me.'

-Suddenly, decision strikes, anger wells up inside him, he can feel it, but as a result.
-He is decided, firm, 'I will kill him.'
+Suddenly, decision strikes.
+Anger wells up inside him, too, he can feel it, but merely as a result.
+Chiefly he is decided, firm : 'I will kill him.'